 So what's it like to work as a landscape designer?
 Do you enjoy it?
 Why?
-Most landscape designers appreciate the freedom and variety that comes with working around nature.
-They don't feel confined to an office environment, and they can move around and breathe fresh air.
-Landscaping is never boring, and providing beautiful exterior appeal to a residential or commercial property is creative, challenging, and satisfying.
+Most landscape designers enjoy the freedom and variety they experience while working around nature.
+On the one hand, they don't feel confined to an office environment.
+They can move around and breathe fresh air, landscaping is never boring, and providing beautiful exterior appeal to a residential or commercial property is creative, challenging, and satisfying.
 Landscapers use their hands, but they also use their mind to solve problems, especially when it comes to planning a garden design.